Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--2019--sample-paper-1.md

 <div class='workings'>
 <div class='working'>

-Let's find the difference between the consecutive terms of the sequence.
+ABBR: Let's find the difference between the consecutive terms of the sequence.

 The difference between the terms is $7$.
 Hence, the sequence would be: